Dawoodayaz20/Dawoodayaz20/README.md

 👋 Hello, there!

 My name is Dawood Ayaz.
-I am a Software developer with a year of experience in the tech world, specializing in creating web applications.
+I am a Web developer with an experience of more than a year in the tech world, specializing in creating web applications.
 I am an innovative problem-solver who is always looking for big challenges.
 I am also diving into AI Engineering.

-I am looking forward to working with a team of professionals who can enhance my skills as well.
+I am looking forward to working with a team of professionals who can also enhance my skills.

 Skills:
 HTML5, CSS, JavaScript, REACT, Python.